berylcczhang/TEST/README.md

 * The ability to apply stochastically-selected extinctions to the predicted light output
 * Quick estimation of the nebular contribution to spectra and photometry
 * An automated interface to couple the code to [cloudy](http://nublado.org) in order to provide much more accurate predictions of nebular emission
+* A suite a Bayesian estimator tools that can be used to derive posterior probabilities on star formation rates and star cluster properties from libraries of SLUG simulations.

 SLUG v1 will no longer be maintained, so all users are encouraged to migrate to SLUG v2 as soon as possible.